Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 The viewer is always available at `http://www.example.com/collections/play/{collection id}` and `http://www.example.com/items/play/{item id}`.
 Furthermore, it is automatically embedded in "collections/show/{id}" and "items/show/{id}" pages.
 This can be disabled in the config of the plugin.
+Finally, a layout is available to add the viewer for an item in an exhibit page.

 All routes for the player and the IIIF server are defined in the file "routes.ini".